tbxiao/chauff.github.io/_posts/2018-12-12-groupsize.md

 few cases four users collaborating.
 Investigations into larger group sizes and the impact of group size dynamics on users' behaviour and search metrics have so far rarely been considered - and when, then only in a simulation setup.

-In our recently accepted Information Retrieval journal article (published some time in 2019):
+In our recently accepted Information Retrieval journal article (published some time in 2019, the preprint can be viewed [here](../documents/publications/IRJ2019-Moraes.pdf)):

 ```bibtex
 @article{IRJ2019ColSearchGroupSizes,